Relative calibration of the LIGO and Virgo detectors using astrophysical events from their third observing run: Method

 The measurement of the detector strain (which may contain a GW signal) is performed using differential arm length variations of the interferometer, $\Delta L$, and is expressed as $d(f,t) = \Delta L(f,t)/L$, where $L$ is the arm length, $f$ the frequency of the variations and $t$ the time.
 In practice, $\Delta L$ is measured through an error signal output $d_{err}$ and both quantities are related via the calibration response function $R(f,t)$ as $\Delta L(f,t) = R(f,t)d_{err}(f,t)$.

-We investigate the case where $R(f,t)$ differs from the true response function due to some calibration error, assumed to come in the form of a frequency-independent and time-independent scaling factor $C$.
+In general, $R(f,t)$ could differ from the true response function due to a calibration error which could be time and frequency dependent \cite{CalibLIGOO3:2020}.
+However, due to the currently limited statistics of astrophysical GW events, we investigate the time- and frequency-independent part of the calibration error, coming in the form of a scaling factor $C$.
 The output signal of a detector can be written in the frequency domain as:

 with $n(f)$ and $h(f)$ the Fourier transforms of the noise time series and a GW signal.
-The signal-to-noise ratio (SNR) in a detector is defined as:
+The signal-to-noise ratio (SNR) in a detector, for a matched-filter based search, is defined as:

-where $T$ is the GW waveform template and the noise-weighted inner product is:
+where $T$ is a GW waveform template from the search template bank, and the noise-weighted inner product is:

 with $S_{n}(f)$ the one-sided power spectral density of the detector noise which is also affected by calibration errors as:

 where $S_{n,\mathrm{true}}$ is the true power spectral density without any calibration errors.
 Hence, by construction, the SNR of candidate events is independent of $C$.